 The surface-burning fire test is conducted for 5 minutes from the time the suppression system is activated.
 (Note: the surface-burning fire test self-extinguishes in less than 10 minutes due to the consumption of the Jet A fuel.)

-The exploding aerosol can test scenario shall be conducted for at least 180 minutes or until the simulator is activated, whichever is shorter.
+The aerosol can explosion simulation fire test shall be conducted for at least 180 minutes or until the aerosol can simulator device is activated, whichever is shorter.

 5. ACCEPTANCE CRITERIA.